 Whether you use an artificial or authentic Christmas tree, sometimes you discover gaping, branchless holes amid its fluffy needles upon setting it up.
 Before you give up and stuff a few ornaments in those bare spots, you might want to break out the garland, because it's the perfect substitute for that missing greenery.

 For an artificial tree, a strand or two of fake pine garland can perfectly cover the empty areas.
 Not only will the plastic pine add fullness, but chances are it may also match the color and texture of your tree.
 Visitors won't even notice the difference.

 You could also use pine picks and other types of green garland, as long as they match the color of your Christmas tree.

 While tinsel is shiny, sparkly strands of metallic garland, it's not really as eye-catching as you'd think.
 Just make sure you get green tinsel that matches your tree's color.

 Of course, if you're not worried about a little sparkle and shine, you could use silver or brightly colored tinsel to fill in the holes of your fake tree.
-The extra material can add the same fullness, but is a more obvious form of camouflage.
+The extra material can add the same fullness but is a more visible form of camouflage.